by Diane Linsley

 3. Do this for the rest of your life :)

 When I go into a public restroom, I often find myself observing how other women look at themselves in the mirror (if they look at all).
-It saddens me when I see a woman glaring or frowning at herself.
+It saddens me when I see a woman frowning at herself.
 I can almost hear the critical voice in her head.

 As my teacher Bill Harris says, "Awareness is everything."
 The more aware we are of the voices in our heads, the more control we have over what we say to ourselves.